-As Chair of the Panel, I am content that these conditions have now been met in full and significant change in the question, design or conduct of the study over its course should be notified to me as Chair and may require a new application for ethics approval.
+As Chair of the Panel, I am content that these conditions have now been met in full and I am writing to give formal confirmation that you can commence your research.
+Any significant change in the question, design or conduct of the study over its course should be notified to me as Chair and may require a new application for ethics approval.
 You are also required to inform me once your research has been completed.